ScriptMaster1877/Roblox-Adopt-Me-Free-AutoFarm-Script-2026/README.md

 We use external Lua execution methods that minimize detection risk.
 Always use on an alt account first.
 No guarantees against bans — use responsibly.

 **Which executors are supported?**
-Tested and working on Solara, Fluxus, Delta, Arceus X (mobile), and most major executors.
+Tested and working on Wndows 10 & 11, and most major executors.

 **Does it work on Mobile?**
 Yes, many features are mobile-compatible.